 But further down in the document are the accusations against the King of Britain, describing why the colonies wanted to break free from Britain.
 These probably arent so well known as the rest of the text of the Declaration, but they are a fascinating peek into what the early colonists endured and fought for us all to be free from.

 They noted such acts as the King sending people to harass the colonists and eat all their food, protecting his military troops from murders they committed against the people of the colonies, cutting off trade between the states and the rest of the world, destroying the lives of their people, unfair taxation, and much more, all documented in the text of the Declaration.

-If there had been no independence from Britain, we would still be ruled by them today.
-Things might be just as bad -- or even worse -- than they were back then.
-The original colonists endured a lot of hardship and tragedy while under British rule.
+The original colonists endured much hardship and tragedy while under British rule.
 They suffered even more hardship and loss during the Revolutionary War, fighting for an independence they believed in and wanted for us so strongly.

 We celebrate Independence Day to remember that our freedom today was the heartfelt dream of men more than 200 years ago and came at no small cost.